Microsoft Tunnel for Microsoft Intune

 Microsoft Tunnel is a VPN gateway solution for Microsoft Intune that runs in a container on Linux and allows access to on-premises resources from iOS/iPadOS and Android Enterprise devices using modern authentication and Conditional Access.

-This article introduces the tunnel, how it works, and its architecture.
+This article introduces the core Microsoft Tunnel, how it works, and its architecture.

 Microsoft Tunnel does not use Federal Information Processing Standard (FIPS) compliant algorithms.